-Like many of you I wanted an experience is summer, something to keep my journey going.
+Like many of you, I wanted an experience this summer, something to keep my journey going.
 Perhaps a new place or experience that would impact how I looked at life or myself.
 I spent a week in a house with 21 of my family members…!
 Yes I said 21 people in one house!
-I learned patience, finding opportunities to reflect and find alone time amongst the chaos, how no matter what happens I have a support system that tells me when I’m wrong and encourages me to try my best.
+I learned patience, finding opportunities to reflect and find alone time amongst the chaos, and how no matter what happens I have a support system that tells me when I’m wrong and encourages me to try my best.
 On this adventure I stepped WAY out of my comfort zone and came back with a new perspective.

 That is just the beginning.
 Every time I look at this picture, I think about what that experience meant to me.
-Then back in the reality of admissions, the picture took on a new meaning.
-If I were in the shoes of the applicants I speak to regularly, this picture and experience could help me begin to think about the essay prompt “Describe a place or environment where you are perfectly content.
+Back in the reality of admissions, the picture took on a new meaning.
+If I were in the shoes of the applicants I speak to regularly, this picture and experience could help me begin to think about the essay prompt, “Describe a place or environment where you are perfectly content.
 What do you do or experience there, and why is it meaningful to you”.
 The essay topics are there for you to give us in admissions a glimpse into the real you.
-We want to take a journey with you, or maybe go on your family vacation, understand a bit more about the person you are, the person you aspire to be, and the things that make you, you.
+We want to take a journey with you, or maybe go on your family vacation, to understand a bit more about the person you are, the person you aspire to be, and the things that make you, you.

 Summer is a perfect time for you to take advantage of the campus visit and tour and get a first look at a college campus.
 The thing I love most about this time is the plethora of programming happening on campus.
-Taking the time to spend the entire day on campus through an essay workshop, pre-college events, or an overnight experience through a sports camp are great ways to learn the ins and outs a shortened college experience.
+Taking the time to spend the entire day on campus through an essay workshop, pre-college events, or an overnight experience through a sports camp, are great ways to learn the ins and outs of a shortened college experience.
 You get to experience a life away from home (for a short while), eat in the dining hall and taste the food, and make new friends who have at least one thing in common with you.
-This opportunity can help you think differently about the traditional college visit you will continue to have this summer and throughout the year.
-You will find out whether or not you love having Green Space to play baccy ball and Ultimate Frisbee with your friends, or if you prefer to be closer to the city parks and see the rest of the world steps away from your residence hall.
+This opportunity can help you think differently about the traditional college visit that you will continue to have this summer and throughout the year.
+You will find out whether or not you love having green space to play bocce ball and Ultimate Frisbee with your friends, or if you prefer to be closer to the city parks and see the rest of the world steps away from your residence hall.
 The hope is that with each of the extended visits you will be better informed to make your final list of colleges that you will apply to.

 I am giving you a challenge…if you have not yet spent more than 3 hours on a college campus, find an opportunity (like the Wall Street 101 program we offer here at Bentley or our Open House on Sunday September 28) and explore.
 Learn something about the campus and more importantly about yourself.

 I love exploring college campuses and the feeling you get from stepping on to a new campus.
 My goal is to always figure out if it can be home.
-Bentley gave me that feeling, and the more I explore the more I find new places and people who make this community mine.
+Bentley gave me that feeling, and the more I explore, the more I find new places and people who make this community mine.